[ SDF Public Access UNIX System .. Est. 1987 ]

 If not, ask on the sdf forum for advise.

-Last thing: Now that you have a central copy, how do you check it out? use "git clone":
+Last thing: Now that you have a central copy, how do you check it out? use git clone from your local machine:

-git clone ssh://user@sdf.lonestar.org:~/git/proj
+git clone ssh://user@sdf.org/~/git/proj

 Backing up all your existing git repos to a remote server